We can all do with more time and money. This is especially the case for small business owners where every little helps.

 18. Choose a cloud-based calendar.
 Calendar apps can keep you updated because you’ll be reminded of deadlines, meetings and other important events to stay on top of everything.

 19. Get a virtual assistant (VA).
-VAs can help you to complete repetitive tasks.
+VAs can help you to complete repetitive tasks, which is crucial for time management as a small business owner.
 So, create a system and hire a VA to do tasks that will eat into your time.

 20. Cut back on meetings.
 Sometimes, small business owners have meetings for meetings sake.
 Analyze every potential outcome of a meeting to determine whether it's important.
 When you do have a meeting, make sure you have a strict agenda and stick to it.